albertogg/albertogg.github.com/content/blog/2015-01-31-rack-middleware.md

 ---
-categories:
-- blog
 date: 2015-01-31T00:00:00Z
-description: Introduction on how to build a Rack middleware
-tag: blog
 title: Rack middleware
 slug: /rack-middleware/
+description: |-
+  An introduction on Ruby's Rack Middleware and how to build and mount couple of them.
+categories:
+  - Development
+tags:
+  - Ruby
+  - HTTP
+  - Rack
+  - cURL
 ---

 > tl;dr we are creating two Rack middlewares, one that adds a custom header to